Catalog Description

 Lecture:

-3. The instructor will assign an article about mandatory HIV testing for pregnant women, and the students will be required to argue for or against mandatory testing.
+- The instructor will assign an article about mandatory HIV testing for pregnant women, along with a lecture on research, education, and public policy related to pregnancy and HIV.
+The students will be required to argue for or against mandatory testing in a discussion board/VoiceThread assignment.

 Typical Out of Class Assignments